 Called 預付卡, yù fù kǎ, prepaid SIM cards are easily accessible in Taiwan for a relatively low startup cost.
-SIM cards can be purchased in city shops, at the airport, or in advance online with a simple pickup at the airport.
+SIM cards can be purchased in city shops, at the airport, E-SIM online (no ID required), or E-SIM (with registration on local Chunghua 中華電信) with a simple pickup at the airport.
 Getting a data plan is easy, but make sure to check all the available plans before choosing.

 Chunghwa (中華電信) VS. Taiwan Mobile (台灣大哥大) VS. FarEast (遠傳)